 Scenic State Park

-Scenic State Park lives up to its name with its crystal-clear lakes, old-growth pine forests and scenic vistas.
-The park offers excellent opportunities for fishing, boating and hiking, as well as camping in a tranquil natural setting.
+Scenic State Park lives up to its name with its crystal-clear lakes and old-growth pine forests.
+The park offers excellent opportunities for fishing, boating and hiking, as well as camping in a laidback natural setting.

 - Key Attractions: Coon and Sandwick Lakes, virgin pine forests, rustic cabins.